 Taking the loom that came with your Cherry Tuning Throttle Controller, connect plug A into the your accelerator pedal.

 Connect your car’s accelerator pedal plug into plug B on the Cherry Tuning throttle controller loom.
 It can only fit in properly one way, so make sure you hear the click.

 Connect plug C into the black control box that came with your Electronic Throttle Controller.

 When all plugged in, it should look like this:

-Really difficult to get a clear photo, there's not much space to move down here!
+It was really difficult to get a good photo, there's not much space to move down here!

 Connect the small cable "D" into your Electronic Throttle Controller screen.

 Complete set up by removing the protective film on the back of your Electronic Throttle Controller and mount it in your desired location.
 It's as simple as that!
 The Electronic Throttle Controller will turn on when your car turns on.